 Pretty harsh score for the best arcade beat 'em up since Castle Crashers back in 2008.

 Props for referencing the actual book - not movie - of I Am Legend, which is a pertinent metaphor here.
 I was once a Microsoft gamer.
 I use the term "Microsoft gamer" because I was booting games up on MS-DOS long before people got their first taste of Microsoft through the Xbox.
 I was there playing the first Flight, the first Age of Empires, the first Close Combat games.
 At best, now I either tolerate Microsoft (in terms of using their OS to play games on PC) or I i...

 Yeah, seems like a simple error in design and/or glitch that would be easily fixable with a firmware update.
 Sony should've removed the "one account per mem stick" restriction long ago, and I imagine that has something to do with it.

 Nice.
 This is a REALLY good RPG.
 I've already beat it twice, 40+ hours per playthrough.
 Can't wait until the "Overclocked" version of DeSu2 comes out on 3DS.

-For those too lazy to check, Balmer said "the bedrock of Microsoft today is advertisers, advertisers, advertisers".
+This is all you need to know: http://www.youtube.com/watc... (and this was BEFORE the Xbox 360 even launched) For those too lazy to check, Balmer said "the bedrock of Microsoft today is advertisers, advertisers, advertisers".